Australian Commercial Television Code of Practice: Consumer advice

-Consumer advice is compulsory for all MA 15+ and one-off programmes, as well as very short series classified M or higher (such as feature films, miniseries and documentaries).
-Commercial networks have been providing consumer advice to all PG and M programmes anyway.
-From February 2019, the Nine Network, the Seven Network, Network 10, SBS and Foxtel along with regional networks Prime7, GWN7, WIN Television, NBN Television no longer uses full-screen and voiced-over boards before the beginning of a programme, instead would opt for a small text box in the bottom right-hand corner (Nine & WIN) and top left-hand corner (SBS, GWN7, Prime7, Seven & 10).
-Though ABC and some Foxtel channels continue to use full-screen and voiced-over boards before the start of a programme.
+Consumer advice is compulsory for all MA 15+ and one-off programs, as well as very short series classified M or higher (such as feature films, miniseries and documentaries).
+Commercial networks have been providing consumer advice to all PG and M programs anyway.
+From February 2019, the Nine Network, the Seven Network, Network 10, SBS and Foxtel along with regional networks Prime7, GWN7, WIN Television, NBN Television no longer uses full-screen and voiced-over boards before the beginning of a program, instead would opt for a small text box in the bottom right-hand corner (Nine and WIN) and top left-hand corner (SBS, GWN7, Prime7, Seven and 10).
+Though ABC and some Foxtel channels continue to use full-screen and voiced-over boards before the start of a program.

-Consumer advice takes the form of a full-screen written and verbal announcement at the start of the programme, announcing the classification as well as listing the type and strength and/or frequency of any classifiable element.
-When a programme carries consumer advice, appropriate abbreviations in letter form are displayed along with the classification symbol after each commercial break.
+Consumer advice takes the form of a full-screen written and verbal announcement at the start of the program, announcing the classification as well as listing the type and strength and/or frequency of any classifiable element.
+When a program carries consumer advice, appropriate abbreviations in letter form are displayed along with the classification symbol after each commercial break.
 They also usually appear in programming guides, usually in lower case to distinguish from primary classifications.
 In general, these abbreviations are as follows: